multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 goal was to blog and record demo videos for Youtube (which I did a few times, like [this one](https://www.youtube.com/watch?v=_7LEV3ZeQWU&list=PL2t91m2RvccpsXbMtz4sNZ_AExXX-nxPr&index=7) on June 14, 2021).

-Somewhere during this time I broke my ankle longboarding (on the very the first day).
-That was fun!

 # Desktop

 It took me around a month to go from the in-browser demo to a desktop